hl7au/au-fhir-base/input/pagecontent/generalguidance.md

 #### Base Resource Profile Approach

-Base resource profiles inform a reader of which concepts are considered relevant to a particular resource type when used in an Australian context including extensions, terminology, and identifiers.
+In AU Base, base resource profiles inform a reader of which concepts are considered relevant to a particular resource type when used in an Australian context including extensions, terminology, and identifiers.

 AU Base is intentionally designed to be a dependency for all Australian implementation guides, and to encourage [derivation](http://hl7.org/fhir/profiling.html) from AU Base resource profiles.
 These base resource profiles:
 * do not force conformance to localised concepts or prescribe usage in particular scenarios